-Banks are expecting the Pound Sterling to strengthen against the Australian Dollar over the next six months, as Britain actively manages the coronavirus pandemic and its exit from the Eurozone.
+Banks are expecting the Pound Sterling to strengthen against the Australian Dollar in 2021, as Britain actively manages coronavirus and its exit from the Eurozone.
 However, there could be hiccups along the way.

 GBP to NZD forecast

-Right now, bank analysts agree the New Zealand Dollar will continue to come under greater downward pressure compared to the British Pound.
+Bank analysts agree the New Zealand Dollar will continue to come under greater downward pressure compared to the British Pound in 2021.